 In the garden of St Francis' Church

-cnr Elizabeth & Little Lonsdale Sts
+corner Elizabeth & Little Lonsdale Streets

-2. The Garden of Gethsemane Matt 26:26-46
+2. The Garden of Gethsemane Matt 26: 30, 36-46

-Leader: We adore you, O Christ, and we praise you

-All: Because by your holy cross you have redeemed the world

-Scripture:

-While they were eating, Jesus took a loaf of bread, and after blessing it he broke it, gave it to the disciples, and said, 'Take, eat; this is my body.'
-Then he took a cup, and after giving thanks he gave it to them, saying, 'Drink from it, all of you; for this is my blood of the covenant, which is poured out for many for the forgiveness of sins.
-I tell you, I will never again drink of this fruit of the vine until that day when I drink it new with you in my Father's kingdom.'
-When they had sung the hymn, they went out to the Mount of Olives.
-Then Jesus said to them, 'You will all become deserters because of me this night; for it is written, 'I will strike the shepherd, and the sheep of the flock will be scattered.'
-But after I am raised up, I will go ahead of you to Galilee.'
-Peter said to him, 'Though all become deserters because of you, I will never desert you.'
-Jesus said to him, 'Truly I tell you, this very night, before the cock crows, you will deny me three times.'
-Peter said to him, 'Even though I must die with you, I will not deny you.'
-And so said all the disciples.
-Then Jesus went with them to a place called Gethsemane; and he said to his disciples, 'Sit here while I go over there and pray.'
+Scripture: When they had sung the hymn, they went out to the Mount of Olives.

+Then Jesus went with them to a place called Gethsemane; and he said to his disciples, 'Sithere while I go over there and pray.'
 He took with him Peter and the two sons of Zebedee, and began to be grieved and agitated.
 Then he said to them, 'I am deeply grieved, even to death; remain here, and stay awake with me.'
-And going a little farther, he threw himself on the ground and prayed, 'My Father, if it is possible, let this cup pass from me; yet not what I want but what you want.'
+And going a little farther, he threw himself on the ground and prayed, 'My Father, if it is possible, let this cup pass from me: vet not what I want but what you want.'

 Then he came to the disciples and found them sleeping; and he said to Peter, 'So, could you not stay awake with me one hour?
 Stay awake and pray that you may not come into the time of trial; the spirit indeed is willing, but the flesh is weak.'
 Again he went away for the second time and prayed, 'My Father, if this cannot pass unless I drink it, your will be done.'

 Again he came and found them sleeping, for their eyes were heavy.
 So leaving them again, he went away and prayed for the third time, saying the same words.

 Then he came to the disciples and said to them, 'Are you still sleeping and taking your rest?
 See, the hour is at hand, and the Son of Man is betrayed into the hands of sinners.
 Get up, let us be going.
 See, my betrayer is at hand.'
-Reflection:

-Across the Kidron Valley, into the night garden of Gethsemane...
-Among the ancient olive trees Jesus lies like a protruding root, something to be avoided or tripped over and then kicked.
-His face is rubbed into the small mysteries he loved: the soil and seed and dusty sparrows.
-He feels the terror in them and in all the little last things of our living and our dying.
-Peter, the Rock, crumbles into a soft sand-drift of sleep, and the dreaming Zebedees care little now about the right or left hand places beside the man so crushed by the agony of generations.
-The traitor's kiss smacks them from their sleep.
-The violence of the mob spawns a feeble play of swords.
-Their following after Jesus is distorted into flight away from him.
-Silence Leader: Let us pray All: Holy God.

-in a garden the First Adam's sweat was punishment for sin; in another garden, the sweat of the Second Adam was grace which poured from his struggle with the sin of the world and drenched us with salvation.

-anu urencheu us with salvat
+Leader: Even now, Jesus challenges us to stay awake and keep watch as he prays for life.

+Let us wait together in silence.

+Leader: Let us pray All: Holy God.

 Grant us the strength

 to be watchful and faithful in our following of Jesus especially in the dark nights of our pain and loneliness.

-Leader: And so in Jesus' name we pray:

 For those in this city who have been deserted by friends.
 Lord, hear us.

-All: Lord, hear our prayer.

-Leader: For those who struggle in the dust of homelessness.
+Leader: For those who live without safe or secure housing.
 Lord, hear us.
-All: Lord, hear our prayer.